ethereum/EIPs/EIPS/static_call.md

 ## Backwards Compatibility

-This proposal adds a new opcode but does not modify the behaviour of other opcodes and thus is backwards compatible for old contracts that do not use the new opcode.
+This proposal adds a new opcode but does not modify the behaviour of other opcodes and thus is backwards compatible for old contracts that do not use the new opcode and are not called via the new opcode.

 ## Test Cases